mia-platform/documentation/docs/fast_data/configuration/secrets_resolution.md

 }
 ```

+Using the above configuration the service will load the whole file content within the configuration property (in this case `some-secret-field`).

-### .ini Key
+### Single key from .ini file

-If the chosen file is a `.ini` file with key-value pair values, it's possible to specify a key that needs to be interpolated.
+Secret resolution of files supports also the `.ini` format, that is a file with key-value pair values.
+Consequently, it is possible to specify which key within the selected file should be loaded in the microservice configmap's property.

 ```json
 {